rotundasoftware/cartero/README.md

 ### The Asset Library

-Some assets are needed many different places in your application and / or are supplied by third parties.
-With Cartero you can keep all of these common assets in one or more **_Asset Libraries_**, grouped into directories, called **_Bundles_**, that may contain JavaScript files, stylesheets, templates, and even images.
+Some assets are needed by many different pages and / or are supplied by third parties.
+Keep all of these common assets in one or more **_Asset Libraries_**, grouped into directories, called **_Bundles_**, that may contain JavaScript files, stylesheets, templates, and even images.
 Additionally, each bundle may have meta-data such as any dependencies on other bundles.
 Take the following example library:

 ```
 assetLibrary/